Faraja17/tindog-project/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
 This project gave me the chance to assess how much I have learned, as this is my second Bootstrap course.
 The Bootstrap challenges were just right for my level.
 I am developing a love/hate relationship with Bootstrap, though.
-I love the effects, but I hate that the grid is so heavy on HTML styling with all of its numerous Bootstrap classes.
+I love the effects, but I hate that the grid is so heavy on HTML styling with its numerous Bootstrap classes.
 The more rows I create, the more time-consuming (and buggy) it is to make the individual adjustments.
 Maybe, with more experience, I'll have a better idea of what I want beforehand.
 Overall, this is a very nice and engaging course.
 It has just the right balance of lecture and hands-on practice.